Dribo/DTU-02467_ProjectB/content/_index.md

 to answer with this webpage.

 ## The Data
 The data that have been used for this project, was obtained by web-scraping some articles on Wikipedia.
-THe first that was scraped, and therefore used as a starting point, was the article about the Cold War.
+The first article that was scraped, and therefore used as a starting point, was the article about the Cold War.
 From there all references to other Wikipedia articles present in the body-text were collected and each of these were in-turn scraped for references.
 This resulted in a collection of articles all of which were referenced on the Cold War, and for each of these we had the articles they themselves referenced.
 Apart from the references, we also collected the first few paragraphs of text, and the categories of the articles.
 The text was collected as a way to explore the language used in the articles and the categories were collected to assign a label of person or event to each of the articles.

-## Something about graphs
-On wikipedia, articles contain references to other articles whenever a subject has a Wikipedia article written about it.
-This means that Wikipedia is interlinked through articles that reference each other, and can therefore be modelled as a network graph where edges are the
+This resulted in a data-collection of 859 rows, where each row represents a reference from the Cold War article.
+In total the amount of data summed to be approximately 40 MB of text data.

+### Sample rows from the data-frame

+## The Network
+The network that has been